binchoo/PaimonGanyu/README.md

 `:application> src> test> resources> accounts.properties`

-Some JUnit test cases require real Genshin Impact accounts to validate their functionalities.
-Hence, when user authentication is not provided, those cases fail.
+Some JUnit tests require real Genshin Impact accounts to validate their functionalities.
+Hence, when any user authentication is not provided, those tests fail.

-That being said, I know preparation of test accounts is not an easy step. `accounts.properties` is not required.
+That being said, I know test account preparation is not an easy step.
+The `accounts.properties` is not required.
 You can give up running those test cases.

 ## Deployment steps